admirhodzic/NanoRouter/README.md

 # NanoRouter
-nano router for PHP apps
+Nano-size router for PHP apps in just 20 lines of code.

 # Install